pranesh1705/Operations---Visualizations/README.md

-# Probability---Visualizations
+# Visualizations
-This repository contains Visualizations related to Basic Probability for MBA Students
+This repository contains Visualizations for MBA Students